-Your employer decides what proportion of the total you will need to pay.
+Your employer decides what proportion of the total you will need to pay subject to auto enrolment minimums.
 Please contact the individual who deals with pension matters in your organisation for this information.

 Contributions are deducted from your gross pay (before any tax is deducted) by your employer.
 This is known as a Net Pay arrangement.
 If you do not pay income tax, you will be unable to benefit from this tax relief.